Friday, September 29, 2017

 This is my third (and final) entry in the Movie Scientist Blogathon hosted by Christina Wehner and Silver Screenings

 Sometimes the prognosticators of the 50's era science fiction books and movies were overly optimistic.
 Sometimes they were astoundingly cautious.
-In the case of this movie, it seems they didn't think too much of the possibilities that the scientists were discovering as they predicted it was only in the late 21st century that man finally reached the moon.
+In the case of this movie, it seems they didn't think too much of the possibilities that the scientists were discovering at the time, as they predicted it was only in the late 21st century that man finally reached the moon.
 (For those of you not up on your chronology calculations, that means they thought man would not reach the moon until at least the 2080's).
-But then they also thought that, having achieved such an astonishing difficult feat, that hyperdrive and faster than light drive was only a mere hop, skip and a jump away.
+But then they also thought that, having achieved such an astonishing "difficult" feat, that hyperdrive and faster than light drive was only a mere hop, skip and a jump away.

 Forbidden Planet (1956)